So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 14. Repack your life into four panniers and a bar-bag

-This, of course, is also a good excuse to actually get yourself a touring bike.
+This, of course, is also a good excuse to actually get yourself a touring bike or start building one from scratch.
 No need to ride it, but then again, if you do feel like selling your car and starting cycling everywhere instead, feel free to go right ahead.

 15. Practice the art of non-verbal communication

 It’s possible to leapfrog this learning process as part of your normal daily life.
-Simply give up speaking English.
+Simply give up speaking your native language.
 Restrict your interactions with members of the public entirely to the aforementioned techniques, plus as many words from other languages as you can muster.
-Shop exclusively in Oriental and Middle Eastern grocery stores, where this technique may work particularly well.
+If in the UK, shop exclusively in eastern European and south Asian grocery stores, where this technique may work particularly well.

-If you commit wholeheartedly to this principle, you will undoubtedly also find that — as a byproduct of being unable to speak — you get fired from your job.
+If you commit wholeheartedly to this principle, you will undoubtedly also find that — as a byproduct of being unable to speak to your colleagues — you get fired from your job.

-You’ll find that every element of your now-current lifestyle remains the same — save, of course, for physical training to get fit enough for long-distance cycle touring.
+You’ll find that every element of your now-current lifestyle remains the same — save, of course, for physically training to get fit enough for long-distance cycle touring.

-And physical training for cycle touring is what you’re going to do right now.
+And physically training for your bike tour is what you’re going to do right now.

 By riding your goddamn bike.